Save water, save money, save wildlife

 Ordering Your Water-Wise Plant Pack

-We’ve partnered with Great Bear Native Plants to offer you Water Wise Plant Packs.
-Each pack includes curated selection of native species, with a diversity in bloom times, colors, and plant types to quickly and easily turn your yard into a vibrant and thriving native plant habitat.
+Each Pack includes curated selection of native species, with a diversity in bloom times, colors, and plant types to quickly and easily turn your yard into a vibrant and thriving native plant habitat.

-You’ll find LARGE and SMALL packs for sunny and shady areas, and a special pack to attract butterflies.
+You’ll find Packs for sunny and shady areas, and a special pack to attract butterflies (also for sunny areas).
+Each comes with detailed care and watering instructions and landscape design suggestions.

 Reducing Local Water Pollution